Involuta/Blazarang/README.md

 Greg: “…” Greg looks surprised for a moment, then slowly transitions to a dejected expression.
 He looks at the floor.
 Pilot and X meeting for the first time
 X is waiting on the ship alone
-X: “I know you’re here, watching me.
+X: “I know someone is here, watching me.
 Show yourself.”
-Pilot: “Ah, er, hi.
-Umm…are you sure?”
+Pilot: “Ah, er…are you sure?”
-X: “If you don’t reveal yourself, I will find you.”
+X: “If you don’t, I will find you myself.”
 Pilot: “O-okay then.”
 Pilot portals in.
 Pilot: “Uh, hi!
 I’m Pilot.
 I’m the uh, pilot, of this ship.
 It’s nice to meet you, X.”
-X: “...you look just like that imbecile Greg.”
+X: “...you look just like that simpleton Greg.”
-Pilot: “Ye-yes, I-I’m also an, imbeci-I mean, we’re both imbe-I mean”
+Pilot: “Ye-yes, I-I’m a simpleton too-I mean, we’re both simple-I mean”
 X: “Why are you frozen in place?”
-Pilot: “Umm…I c-can’t move.
+Pilot: “…I…can’t move.
 Even if I wanted to.
 That’s why I didn’t want you to sssee [sic] me earlier, so I wouldn’t, er, freak you out.”
 X: “...did you think I couldn’t handle the sight of you?
 That my mind could be so feeble?
 How insulting.”
 Pilot, in a higher pitched voice: “I-I-I’m sorry.
 It’s just, people are usually…put off by-”
 X: “Relax.
 I was joking.”